 (Categories display on your posts)

-Clicking on the category links will open a category archive page containing other related content (see below).
+Clicking on the category links will open an archive page containing category-related posts (see below).

-Managing your categories is important.
-Depending on the number of categories and posts published on your site, you can end up with a really long category menu …
+It’s important to manage your categories.
+Depending on how many categories and posts are published on your site, you can end up with a long category menu …

-If you plan to use many categories on your site, you can save space on your sidebar by selecting the drop menu option in your ‘Categories’ widget settings …
+If you plan to use many categories on your site, you can reduce space on your sidebar by listing categories using a drop menu …

 (Use a drop down category menu)

-When visitors select a category from the menu …
+When a visitor selects a category from the list …

-… An archive page displays all posts listed for that category …
+… An archive page displays all the posts in that category …

 (Posts can display in category archive pages)

-To view Category Archive pages from your dashboard, go to Post > Categories and locate the category to see.
+To view Category Archive pages in your admin area, go to Post > Categories and scroll through the Category Table until you find the category to see.
 Hover over the item and click View …

-Let’s take a look at some other features of categories worth knowing about.
+Let’s take a look at some other useful features of post categories worth knowing about.

-The Table of Categories allows you to sort categories by name by clicking on the triangle icon …
+Your Categories Table allows you to sort categories by name by hovering near the column title and clicking on the triangle icon next to the title …

 (Sort categories by name)

 You can also sort categories using the other columns in the Category Table.
-Your categories will be sorted according to the column you’ve chosen (i.e. Name, Slug, etc.) …
+Your categories will be rearranged according to the column you’ve selected (i.e. Name, Count, etc.) …

-The search feature is useful if your site has many categories.
-To locate a specific category, type in a keyword into the search field and click on the ‘Search Categories’ button …
+You can search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …

-To set how many categories to display per page, click on the ‘Screen Options’ tab at the top of your screen …
+You can specify how many categories per page, by clicking on the ‘Screen Options’ tab on the top right-hand side of your screen …

-Edit the number of categories per page to display in the Table of Categories in the Categories > Pagination > Number of items per page: field.
-Note: you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’).
-Click the ‘Apply’ button to save your changes …
+Type in the number of categories per page you would like to show in the Categories > Pagination > Number of items per page: field.
+If you want, you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’).
+Click the ‘Apply’ button …

 (Screen Options Tab – Categories)

-All posts assigned to that category will display in the Table of Posts…
+Posts assigned to the selected category will display in the Posts Table…

-You can convert WordPress Categories into WordPress Tags using the category to tag converter feature found below your Categories list …
+You can convert WordPress Categories into WordPress Tags using the category to tag converter feature found below your Categories table …

 (Convert categories to tags)

-This brings you to the Tools > Import section …
+This will open the Tools > Import screen …

 (Categories and Tags Converter)